 Brownies are probably our favorite type of dessert, and we’ve got a lot of good brownie recipes to share with you.
 Check some of these out!

 - Chocolate Peanut Butter Marshmallow Brownies

 And many more!
 You can find all of our brownie recipes.

 - Pre-heat the oven to 350 degrees.
 Butter a 9×13 baking dish.

 - In small saucepan over low heat, melt butter completely.
 Stir in sugar and continue cooking for 1-2 minutes, stirring constantly.
 Do not allow sugar mixture to boil.

-- Pour butter mixture into a large bowl or stand mixer, beat in cocoa powder, eggs, salt, baking powder, espresso powder, and vanilla extract.
+- Pour butter mixture into a large bowl or stand mixer.
+Beat in cocoa powder, eggs, salt, baking powder, espresso powder, and vanilla extract.
 Mix until well combined.

 - Stir in the flour and M&Ms until well combined.
+Batter will be thick.

 - Spread into prepared pan and bake for about 30 minutes, until a tester comes out mostly clean about 1-2 inches from the edge of the pan.
 The edges should be set and the center should still look slightly moist, but not uncooked.
 Cool on a wire rack.